DanPoliseno/g2/doc/integration/elasticsearch.md

 While the reindexing is running, you will be able to follow its progress under that same section.

-## GitLab Advanced Search Rake tasks
+## GitLab Elasticsearch Rake tasks

 Rake tasks are available to: